ItsJuanito/CPSC-449-Project-1/README.md

   - PROCFILE: Holds functionality to run the program with "foreman".
   - api.cfg: Contains the database name.

+# What To Install Before Running
+  - ~$ pip install Flask

 # HOW To Run With HTTPIE
   - ~$ Flask init
   - ~$ Flak run